jeffbrl/gbsc-builder/README.md

 many of these boards will not work with gbs-control so consult the [gbs-control documentation](https://ramapcsx2.github.io/gbs-control/) if you are unsure.

 You must mount a directory the container uses to output a binary.
+Make sure the directory exists.
 The directory inside the container is /app/output.

 Example `docker run` using the Wemos D1.
 ```
-docker run -v output:/app/output gbsc-builder
+docker run -v ./output:/app/output gbsc-builder
 ```

 Example `docker run` using the nodemcu
 ```
-docker run -v output:/app/output gbsc-builder esp8266:esp8266:nodemcu
+docker run -v ./output:/app/output gbsc-builder esp8266:esp8266:nodemcu
 ```

 ## Help